 EiP wind machines can be networked together in microgrids for increased performance.
 In a network of 4 or more machines, placed on urban roofscapes, power and storage can be shared between different buildings.
 Solar panels can be built into the design to optimize power regulation, generation, and storage for the given local wind/solar characteristics.
 All excess energy produced during peak times can be stored to drive local loads at a later time.
 Since EiP machines can be configured for energy production or storage, and provide power during disastrous weather conditions, a true microgrid is created where all base loads can be serviced without reliance on outside power.
 Using EiP technology, customers can truly operate under a ‘21st Century Grid’ model, un-reliant on sidecar power plants provided by large power companies.
 Individual microgrids can connect with the larger grid as needed only for servicing peak loads.
 Note that local power companies benefits, gaining a more predictable service model and ultimately avoiding costly sidecar power plants to back up today’s large renewable windfarm and solar projects.
 EiP machines provide a path that truly moves us toward reducing our planet’s carbon power footprint.

 EiP Wind Machine benefits

 Every other wind machine design requires some type of furling in high winds to restrict blades from breaking up and causing a catastrophic failure.
-EiP wind machine aerodynamics is self-regulating and naturally performs BETTER in high winds.
-We have tested our prototype in strong gust up to 90 mph excellent performance!
+EiP wind machine aerodynamics are self-regulating and naturally performs BETTER in high winds.
+We have tested and produced power from EiP machines in excess of 90 mph winds.